tlwilliams895/lchs/src/chapters/loops/exercises.rst

 ``while`` Practice
 -------------------

-   INSERT REPL.IT LINK HERE!!!

 Define three variables for a spacecraft---one for the starting fuel level, another for the number of astronauts aboard, and the third for the altitude the spacecraft reaches.

+`While loop starter code <https://repl.it/@launchcode/LCHS-While-Loop-Exercises>`__.

 4. Construct ``while`` loops to do the following:

    #.
-Prompt the user to enter the starting fuel level.
+Ask the user for the starting fuel level.
 The loop should continue until
       the user enters a positive value greater than 5000 but less than 30000.
    #.
-Use a second loop to query the user for the number of astronauts
+Use a second loop to prompt the user for the number of astronauts
       (up to a maximum of 7).
 Validate the entry by having the loop continue until the user enters an integer from 1 - 7.

 #.
-Use a third ``while`` loop to update the fuel status and the altitude of the
+Use a third ``while`` loop to update the fuel and the altitude of the
    spacecraft.
 Each iteration, decrease the fuel level by 100 units for each astronaut aboard.
 Also, increase the altitude by 50 kilometers.

    *Hint*: The loop should end when there is not enough fuel to boost the crew another 50 km, so the fuel level might not reach 0.

 #.
-After the loops complete, print the result with the phrase, ``The spacecraft
+After the loops finish, print the result using the phrase, ``The spacecraft
-   gained an altitude of ___ km and has ___ kg of fuel left.``
+   gained an altitude of ___ km and has ___ kg of fuel left.`` Fill in the blanks with the altitude and fuel level values.

 Bonus
 ^^^^^